bictorv/chaosnet-bridge/README.md

   nice/secure.
 TLS helps with authentication.

 When configured to use Chaos-over-TLS, it needs some certificate infrastructure.
-I'm working on one for the Global Chaosnet.
+There is one for the Global Chaosnet, see [TLS](TLS.md)

 TLS is asymmetric, in the sense that one end is the server which the clients connect to.
 The implementation is not yet tested for cbridges